craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Heritages/Dragonborn Specifics.md

 aliases:
 ---
 ## Legends from the Immortal Dragons
 The legends of dragons first speak of the great immortal dragons, god-like beings whom grew bored of their power and created the material planes for them to play in.
-There, they became dragon.
+There, they became mortal true dragon.

 The dragon made children of many, including the Dragonborn.